meerk40t/meerk40t-camera/README.md

 * `$ pip install meerk40t-camera[cv]`

-This installs opencv-python-headless with the camera.

-or:

-* `$ pip install meerk40t-camera[cvhead]`

-This installs opencv-python with the camera.
+This installs the meerk40t-camera and  opencv-python-headless.
+The headless version of opencv provides all the functionality Meerk40t needs, so unless you are using opencv with other software that requires X11 this is the package recommended to you to install.

-If you already have one of the two flavors of opencv installed then you can do:
+If you have a non-Meerk40t requirement for the additional functionality in one of the following opencv packages, then you can install the opencv-python package of your choice separately and install meerk40t camera using the following:

 * `$ pip install meerk40t-camera`

+If you are installing opencv-python yourself then you can do so using one of the following commands:

+* `$ pip install opencv-python`
+* `$ pip install opencv-python-headless`
+* `$ pip install opencv-contrib-python`
+* `$ pip install opencv-contrib-python-headless`

+**Note:** Only one opencv-python package should be installed at any one time.
+If you have installed multiple versions, then you need to uninstall **all** of them and reinstall the one you want.

 ## Directly